 Best cheap food processor with a 2-litre plastic bowl, dough attachment, safe-lock feature, and a blender with a 1.5-litre glass jug.

-Our shortlisting criteria for the best food processors in Australia included evaluating performance, durability, user reviews, brand reputation, and overall features to ensure a comprehensive assessment of each product's suitability for a variety of culinary needs.
+Our criteria for shortlisting the best food processors in Australia included evaluating performance, durability, user reviews, brand reputation, and overall features to ensure a comprehensive assessment of each product's suitability for various culinary needs.

 Best Overall Food Processor

-Kenwood's largest food processor is the Multipro Excel FPM910.
-It performs several functions, including blending, chopping, grating, kneading, whisking, grinding, squeezing, and slicing.
-This versatile food processor has two bowls: a 4-litre shatterproof Tritan and 1.6-litre mini bowls to blend hot and cold food without damage.
+The Kenwood MultiPro XL performs several functions, including blending, chopping, grating, kneading, whisking, grinding, squeezing, and slicing.
+It's a versatile food processor with two bowls: a 3-litre Tritan and a 1.5-litre thermo-resistant bowl to blend hot and cold food.

 The food processor also has a built-in scale, a ThermoResist blender, and a citrus press.
-The 1300-watt motor generates enough power for the mill, blender, and processor.
-The appliance also has a variable speed setting for easy control.
-We recommend it as our best overall pick for its excellent motor capacity, shatterproof bowls, and ThermoResist blender.
+The 1000-watt motor generates enough power for the mill, blender, and processor.
+The appliance has seven variable speed settings for easy control.
+We recommend it as our best overall pick for its motor capacity, shatterproof bowls, 13 processing tools, and blender.

 Pros